 Moldova

-Moldova is another former Soviet Republic located in Eastern Europe.
-When faced with the name, English speakers tend to put the accent on the middle syllable: "mole-DOH-vuh".
-Native Romanian speakers will spread the emphasis more equally across all three syllables: mol-doh-vuh.
-The country takes its name from the Moldova River, the site of the first capital.
+Moldova is another former Soviet republic located in Eastern Europe.
+When faced with the name, English speakers tend to put the accent on the middle syllable: "mole-DOH-vuh."
+Native Romanian speakers, however, spread the emphasis more equally across all three syllables: "mol-doh-vuh."
+The country takes its name from the Moldova River, the site of the first capital city.

 Qatar